 Convenience stores are a worldwide phenomenon.

 Taiwan has the highest concentration of convenience stores of any country.
 There are more than 9,800 stores over 36,000 square kilometers.
-A study from 2014 found that there were 2.878 billion visits to convenience stores in Taiwan in 2013, or an average of 122.73 trips for every person (men, women, and children) in the country (“Taiwanese Convenience,” 2015).
+A study found that there were 2.878 billion visits to convenience stores in Taiwan, or an average of 122.73 trips for every person (men, women, and children) in the country (“Taiwanese Convenience,”).

 Promotional compliance is staggeringly low!